oracle-livelabs/apex/ai-vision-lab/4-run-app/4-run-app.md

 In this lab, you run the APEX Social Media application and perform AI Search on the uploaded images.

+## Objectives
+In this lab, you:

+- Run the Application

 ## Task 1 : Run the Application

 1. Login to the application.
 The username and password is the same as your APEX workspace user credentials.